August 2023

 We support renewable energy and the Administration’s commitment to fight the climate crisis without putting a disproportionate burden on people of color.
 In terms of siting projects on sacred lands, Bill McKibben recently wrote that “repeating the mistakes of our history at this point is truly unforgivable.”

 We hope that, under your leadership, BLM will not repeat the mistakes of the past.
-According to BLM, its preferred alternatives in its draft environmental impact statement (DEIS) would have “disproportionately high and adverse impacts to the Japanese American community and Native American Tribes given the importance of setting and feeling …” Also, BLM’s proposed mitigation measures, including conservation easements, removal of structures in the foreground and scholarships for Pilgrimages would not offset the visual and emotional impacts of Alternatives C, E or some combination.
+According to BLM, its preferred alternatives in its draft environmental impact statement (DEIS) would have “disproportionately high and adverse impacts to the Japanese American community and Native American Tribes given the importance of setting and feeling …” Also, BLM’s proposed mitigation measures, including conservation easements, removal of structures in the foreground and scholarships for Pilgrimages, would not offset the visual and emotional impacts of Alternatives C, E or some combination.

 We encourage BLM to adopt the No Action Alternative in the Lava Ridge final environmental impact statement (FEIS) and Record of Decision.
 Federal lands around Minidoka constitute Traditional Cultural Property (TCP) which is rooted in our history and important to maintain our cultural identity.
 We support the Idaho State Historic Preservation Office’s finding that Minidoka TCP is eligible for listing on the National Register of Historic Places.

-By designating the ACEC, BLM can honor the memories of our parents and grandparents, the lives of 200 people who died in Minidoka and leave a lasting legacy of healing our children, grandchildren, community and nation.
+By designating the ACEC, BLM can honor the memories of our parents and grandparents, the lives of 200 people who died in Minidoka and leave a lasting legacy of healing for our children, grandchildren, community and nation.

 Thank you for considering our request to help our nation avoid repeating the mistakes of the past and to achieve its highest ideals of equality and justice.